Last Updated: December 4, 2024

 Oklahoma corporations are also required to hold annual shareholder meetings at a time and place established in the bylaws, unless the directors are elected by written consent in lieu of an annual meeting.
 Keeping corporate records, including a stock transfer ledger, is another requirement for Oklahoma corporations.

 These likely won’t be the only ongoing requirements for your Oklahoma S corp.
-For example, you may have business licenses that need to be renewed regularly.
+For example, you may have business license report that need to be renewed regularly.
 Seek legal guidance if you have questions.

 Pros and Cons of S Corp for Oklahoma Corporations